zmwang0574/zmwang0574.github.io/content/news/example copy/index.md

 url_slides: 'https://zmwang0574.github.io/uploads/ICPET_Zhimeng_Wang_slides.pdf'
 ---

 Our paper “Boundary Inference of Load Scenarios in Multi-energy Parks Based on Statistical Learning” got accpeted by ICPET2023!
 I delivered an oral speech as the paper was selected as a Best Student Paper Finalist.
-Click the buttons for PDF, slides and more!
+Click the buttons right below the title for PDF, slides and more!

 <!-- {{% callout note %}}
 Click on the **Slides** button above to view the built-in slides feature.